Questions & Answers

 THIS PAGE WILL BE UPDATED FREQUENTLY

-Q. Can you fish or hunt in an Alert Level 4 lockdown?
+Q. Can you fish at Alert Level 3?

-Q. Will we defer the game bird season?
+Q. Can we delay the game bird season?

 Q. How does the lockdown affect pegging?

 A. Pegs from the 2019 season will carry over to the 2020 season provided you have a valid 2020 game bird licence.

 You do not need to have purchased your 2020 licence by April 5th (pegging day) for your peg to stand, provided you have a valid 2020 licence by Opening Weekend.

 Q. Can I continue to feed my pond given the game bird season may be on?